 If you buy an outdoor camera, look for a device that can withstand all weather conditions.
 The device should have a video resolution of 1080p, or images will be too grainy.
 Make sure the camera has a good field of vision and can capture night video footage.
 Most cameras are motion sensitive, so they won’t record anything unless there is movement.
 It’s also worth buying a camera with sound detection capability, so you or the tenant can check if someone is there but out of range of the camera.

 Video doorbells are another useful home security gadget.
-They can be used to monitor visitors in shared houses and HMOs and will provide an extra layer of security for nervous or vulnerable tenants.
+They can be used by tenants to monitor visitors in shared houses and HMOs and will provide an extra layer of security for nervous or vulnerable tenants.
 It’s also useful if a property is empty and you want to monitor visitors.

 Choose from wireless or wired models.
 Wireless video doorbells are a DIY install, but because they rely on batteries, they are less reliable as batteries deplete fairly quickly.
 If you have an existing wired doorbell, upgrading to a wired video doorbell won’t be difficult – you’ll just need to connect the wires to the new device.